nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 # PCB Design Tips

 C.H.I.P.
 Pro was created to be seamlessly embedded into products and we at NTC are here to help you do that.
 Are you ready to go from breadboard to PCB?
-Here are some points to help you along the way while you design your first PCB.
+This section includes recommendations and tips to help you plan a successful PCB design.
+It provides a go-to reference for all C.H.I.P.
+Pro's technical documents and suggested resources for beginners.

 ![C.H.I.P.
 Pro PCBs](images/boards.jpg)